panzerdp/voca/.github/CONTRIBUTING.md

 We love contributions from everyone.
 Thanks for your time and the will to improve Voca.

-Please note we have a [code of conduct](CONTRIBUTING), please follow it in all your interactions with the project.
+Please note we have a [code of conduct](CODE_OF_CONDUCT), please follow it in all your interactions with the project.

 ### Reporting an issue or suggest a feature

 The GitHub issue tracker is the preferred channel for bug reports, change requests and submitting pull requests.

-Make sure to **search for existing issues**.
+Before submitting one, make sure to **search for existing issues**.
 Please check to see if someone has already reported your problem or requested your idea.

 The bug report must provide at least the following information: